-In addition to the above, there are also compact versions of the marker pens that come with a fine-point felt tip along with a lid and a keyring loop.
+In addition to the above, compact versions of the marker pens come with a fine-point felt tip, a lid, and a keyring loop.

 You can carry these mini pens to use them wherever you want to get quick-drying and smudge-free solid, thin, permanent lines.

 Who makes the best markers for painters, carpenters, and construction workers?

 You can find innumerable sellers at online stores like Amazon and HomeDepot.